forcedotcom/devops-center-feedback/README.md

-# Welcome to the Salesforce DevOps Center Beta!
+# Welcome to the Salesforce DevOps Center Closed Beta!

 DevOps Center provides an end-to-end, UI-based experience for change and release management when developing on the Salesforce platform.
 Ready to try a more modern, automated, and repeatable process than what change sets provide?
 Want to take advantage of source control as part of your Salesforce development experience?
 Looking for a seamless push-button interface to migrate changes across the various stages of your deployment pipeline?
 You've come to the right place!